OriginStampTimestamping/originstamp-client-csharp/README.md

         public void main()
         {
             var apiInstance = new TimestampApi();
-            var authorization = authorization_example;  // string | A valid API key is essential for authorization to handle the request. var timestampRequest = new TimestampRequest(); // TimestampRequest | DTO for the hash submission.
+            var authorization = "authorization_example";  // string | A valid API key is essential for authorization to handle the request. var timestampRequest = new TimestampRequest(); // TimestampRequest | DTO for the hash submission.
 Add all relevant information concerning your hash submission.

             try